Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 public static void setPreviewRestartDeepLink(final Uri deepLink)
 ```

-* _deeplink_ is a Uri containing the preview restart deeplink.
+* _deeplink_ is a Uri that contains the preview restart deeplink.
 #### Example

 ```java